jundalisay/sp/content/en/superphysics/principles/chapter-01c.md

 <!-- However, the natural or spiritual view without the proper goal leads to  -->

+{{< i s="/graphics/super/free.jpg" a="Natural" c="The natural view frees the mind from limitation so that it can solve problems more conclusively" >}}

 ## So What's the Use of the Natural View of the Univese?